Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: Related Work

-As agentic AI systems perform dynamic reasoning and tool usage, their machine learning (ML) workloads increasingly become CPU-bound.
-Kim et al.~\cite{kim2025cost} reveal that frequent tool invocations cause significant GPU idle time, shifting the workload from being GPU-bound to CPU- or I/O-bound.
-Similarly, Raj et al.~\cite{raj2025cpu} find that tool-processing components predominantly run on CPUs, accounting for up to 90.6\% of total latency, underscoring the need for system-level optimizations that account for the entire hardware stack.
+Agentic AI workloads with dynamic reasoning and tool usage increasingly become CPU-bound.
+Kim~\etalcite{kim2025cost} show that frequent tool invocations cause substantial GPU idle time, shifting workloads to CPU- or IO-bound tasks.
+Raj~\etalcite{raj2025cpu} find that tool-processing components run predominantly on CPUs, accounting for up to 90.6\% of total latency.